-"Anti-discriminatory" practices are actions, behaviors, programs and policies by school staff, students, school directors, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination, and that promote a fair, just and equitable learning environment for all students.
+"Anti-discriminatoryion" means-practices are actions, behaviors, programs and policies by school staff, students, school directors, contractors, and community members involved in the daily operations of schools that are necessary to counter discrimination as defined in this Manual, and that promote a fair, just and equitable learning environment for all students.

-"Anti-racist" practices are actions, behaviors, programs, and policies designed and/or implemented by school staff, students, school directors, contractors, and community members involved in the daily operations of schools that are necessary to counter racism and that promote a racially inclusive learning environment for all students.
+"Anti-racist" practices are means actions, behaviors, programs, and policies designed and/or implemented by school staff, students, school directors, contractors, or and community members involved in the daily operations of schools that are necessary to counter racism as defined in this Manual and that promote a racially inclusive learning environment for all students.